suleimanibrahim/fastcard-ecommerce/README.md

 # 🛒 FastCart

-**FastCart** is a high-performance eCommerce web application built using modern web technologies.
+**FastCart** is a high-performance eCommerce web application built using modern technologies.
 It offers an ultra-fast, user-friendly, and visually rich shopping experience.
-Whether you're browsing product images, watching variant-specific videos, or tracking real-time stock — FastCart delivers a seamless journey from discovery to checkout.
+Whether browsing product images, watching variant-specific videos, or tracking real-time stock, FastCart delivers a seamless journey from discovery to checkout.

 ---